 - A. Students are cautioned not to make discretionary plans that might prevent them from attending class, required residencies, or completing course assignments during academic terms.
 Attendance is not excused any reason; however compelling or unavoidable circumstances will be considered should the student exceed total absences per COL's attendancy policy. - B. Before starting their first semester, students in the JD and HJD Programs are required to attend the Orientation and Legal Boot Camp scheduled before classes begin.
-In extraordinary circumstances, a student may file a written petition with the Dean for permission to miss some or all of the Orientation/Legal Boot Camp program.
-The Dean will make a final decision about whether to grant the petition, and it shall be granted only for good cause shown.
-A student may be administratively withdrawn from their program should an absence petition not be granted by the Dean. - C. The School reserves the right to change calendar dates beyond the current academic year. - D. For onsite courses: during the Fall and Spring semesters, holiday make-up classes generally are held the same week, generally on the night when classes do not regularly meet (Tuesday in Ventura; Wednesday in Santa Barbara) except when class schedules require otherwise but may be held on Saturdays or weeknights.
+Failure to attend the Orientation and Legal Boot Camp will result in the student receiving a residency absence.
+(See attendance policy section 9.1B) - C. The School reserves the right to change calendar dates beyond the current academic year. - D. For onsite courses: during the Fall and Spring semesters, holiday make-up classes generally are held the same week, generally on the night when classes do not regularly meet (Tuesday in Ventura; Wednesday in Santa Barbara) except when class schedules require otherwise but may be held on Saturdays or weeknights.
 Summer holiday make-ups may be held on Saturdays or weeknights.
 Dates will be announced in course syllabi as circumstances allow. - E. The Academic Calendars for the JD Program, the Hybrid JD Program and the Master of Business, Law and Technology are found on the Gateway at https://my.CollegesofLaw.edu